 After devising an action plan, MaxGrip proceeded with extensive desk research to discover as much as possible about the lock complex.
 ‘We cross-checked digitally available data with the paper archives, highlighting all differences to be cleared up.
 We led the team of the construction firm’s subcontractors to check the as-built drawings and inspect the actual versions on site.
 Step by step we managed to restore data integrity, enabling the construction firm to determine the right maintenance plans.”

-MaxGrip also advised the Dutch national agency on safeguarding data integrity by managing changes in a standardised process.
+MaxGrip also advised the Dutch national agency on safeguarding data integrity by managing changes in a standardized process.
 “We prepared an improved asset breakdown structure for the lock complex, with a complete description of the entire system, down to the last bolt and nut.
 Keeping it simple is a precondition for effective data management.”